 41. RPG Style Inventory (Original Style) by Ben

-If you are looking for a better visual representation of what your colonists are wearing?
-And if you like roleplaying games as well, check out RPG style inventory.
+Are you looking for a better visual representation of what your colonists are wearing?
+And if you like roleplaying games, check out RPG-style inventory.
 This mod changes the default inventory scheme for one that looks like the classic default roleplaying games.
 It makes it easy to see what your colonists are wearing at a glance.
 You can see which slots they have equipped their items in.
-And if you are using mods with extra equipment, like rings and boots.
+And if you use mods with extra equipment, like rings and boots.
 It will show them as well.
 Apparel quality is also easily recognizable by the color of the border.
 Normal is blue, good is green, excellent is purple, and so on.
 It also shows if an item is tainted if a corpse wore it.

-In case you ever get bored of this layout, with a click of a button, you can switch back to the default layout.
+If you ever get bored of this layout, you can switch back to the default layout with a click of a button.
 You can get the mod here.

 42. Scattered Flames by Owlchemist